Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

 \subsection{Planning and Control}

 Once the perception module gets an estimate of the target (person) pose by processing the sensory inputs, control commands need to be generated in order to achieve the desired motion.
 The ground robots navigate in a 2D plane whereas the underwater and aerial robots navigate in 3D spaces; hence, the corresponding control signals and their operational constraints vary.
 However, the overall operation is mostly similar; Figure~\ref{fig:ctr} illustrates an outline of the operational flow for an autonomous person-following system.
-Since the planning and control modules are standard for general object following, this paper only sketches a general overview and refers to the state-of-the-art for details.
+The following discussions provide an overview of the planning and control modules that are standard for general object following, and focuses on the aspects that are particularly important for person-following applications.

-{ First, the target position and heading information are estimated with respect to the robot's known frame of reference.
+First, the target person's position and heading information are estimated with respect to the robot's known frame of reference.
 Additionally, the sensory data is processed and sent to the state estimation filters.
 These \textit{observed measurements} are used by the filters to refine the state estimation through iterative \textit{prediction-update} rules.
 Linear quadratic estimation such as Kalman Filter (KF)~\citep{kalman1960new} and non-linear estimation such as Extended Kalman Filter (EKF)~\citep{julier1997new} are most widely used for this purpose.
 Unscented Kalman Filter (UKF)~\citep{wan2000unscented} addresses the approximation issues of the EKF and is often used in practice for state estimation from noisy sensory data.
-Methodological details of these algorithms are beyond the scope of this paper; interested readers are referred to \cite{jung2012control,yoon2014real,lugo2014framework,morioka2012control, satake2009robust,sattar2008enabling,teuliere2011chasing}. }
+Methodological details of these algorithms are beyond the scope of this paper; interested readers are referred to \cite{jung2012control,yoon2014real,lugo2014framework,morioka2012control,satake2009robust,sattar2008enabling,teuliere2011chasing}.